Founder and Director, Old Ways, New

 Passionate about supporting children and young people to be more included, connected and empowered, Jackie believes that all young people should have the same opportunity to thrive in a connected world.
 She advocates for young people to have their say in shaping the digital world and also encourages young people to create with, not just consume, tech.
 Feminist, mother, tech optimist, and grant-maker, Jackie juggles many balls and tries hard not to drop the glass ones.

-CEO, Australian Red Cross
+Chief of Future Directions, Australian Red Cross

 Ian Gray is an author, speaker, and renowned expert on scaling innovations.